victor-smirnov/digital-philosophy/Artificial Intelligence.md

 ### Computational Consciousness of LLMs ###

+**Note that this section is currently being rewritten to take into account my recent thoughts and findings.**

 In 2023 LLMs made sensation demonstrating very high level of human-likeness in reasoning together with pretty good (even superhuman) generality, but *without any autonomy*.
 For me it was huge surprise, I didn't expect that.
 Despite other things, this specific feature set opens a completely new design space: if LLMs can have an Observer, what type of entity it will be?

 Going fast forward, no, LLMs are not conscious in a human-like/level way, but it's not that simple.